joshrp/dotfiles/README.md

 - `git clone git://github.com/simongregory/dotfiles ~/.dotfiles`
 - `cd ~/.dotfiles`
-- `rake install`
+- `./dotfiles.sh`

-The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
+The install task will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`, though.

 ## License